ja-valdivia/hello-wordl/README_WIM_MEFPRESTO.md

  {"condition": { "name": "test-vlan-mefpresto" }, "vim_external_port": { "switch":"openflow:1", "port":"2" }}]}'
 ```

-This parameter indicates witch port of the switch "openflow:1" it must be used in VIM when is atached to network "external" (port 1) or network "test-vlan-mefpresto" (port 2).
+This parameter indicates witch port of the switch "openflow:1" it must be used in VIM when is attached to network "external" (port 1) or network "test-vlan-mefpresto" (port 2).

 ## Step 3 - Create the MEF-Presto WIM